-Pat joined the School in 1985.
-As Senior Master, his role covers several different areas: as one of the three Deputy Heads in the School he is a member of the Senior Leadership Team; his role also encompasses staff welfare, staff cover, staff CPD/INSET, the induction of new teaching staff when they join the School and an overview of the School’s trainee teachers, on both the School Direct and HMCTT schemes.
+As Deputy Head - Staff, Gareth’s role encompasses staff welfare, staff cover, staff CPD/INSET, the induction of new teaching staff when they join the School and an overview of the School’s trainee teachers.

 Gareth joined the School in 2002.
 As Head of Third Form, Gareth is responsible for looking after the emotional, academic and social well-being of all Third Form pupils.
 Gareth is also responsible for the 12+ and 13+ Exams.
 As Assistant Head, Co-curricular, he oversees and develops the co-curricular programme, ensuring all pupils enjoy a broad, balanced and value rich education.